psych252/psych252book/docs/02-visualization1.md

 __Title__: A one-sentence overview of the function.

-__Description__: An introduction to the high-level objectives of the function, typically about one paragraph long.
+__Description__: An introduction to the high-level objectives of the function.

 __Usage__: A description of the syntax of the function (in other words, how the function is called).
 This is where you find all the arguments that you can supply to the function, as well as any default values of these arguments.